This article is part of the “Fulfillment Series,” which comprises of 3 articles. Read part 2 and part 3 for more information.

 ― African Proverb (Hausa Tribe)

 Regardless of the season, nothing says rebirth quite like the concept of hope.
-Like an ever-burning Olympic flame, hope implies the dawn rising out of the darkness, sunshine making its way around black clouds or long-manifest desires and longings fulfilled.
+Like an ever-burning Olympic flame, the quest to find hope implies the dawn rising out of the darkness, sunshine making its way around black clouds or long-manifest desires and longings fulfilled.

 The Greatest Antidote to Despair

-As a Manhattan psychiatrist who treats patients for anxiety, depression, loss, despair and heartbreak, I have learned that helping my patients to cultivate and maintain hope is one of the most powerful antidotes to mental and physical despair.
+As a Manhattan psychiatrist who treats patients for anxiety, depression, loss, despair and heartbreak, I have learned that helping my patients to cultivate, maintain and find hope is one of the most powerful antidotes to mental and physical despair.
 In the face of adversity, setbacks, a negative outcome or grim prognosis, we do not have to abandon our dreams or give up hope.
 Our obstacles may simply be the darkness that precedes the dawn.

-The Greeks have a saying, “If it were not for hope, the heart would break.”
-This echoes the Ancient Aboriginal proverb, “Keep your eyes on the sun and you will not see the shadows.”
+The Greeks have a saying, “If it were not for hope, the heart would break”.
+This echoes the ancient Aboriginal proverb, “Keep your eyes on the sun and you will not see the shadows”.
 Science supports this hope-embracing wisdom.
-Research has shown that hope helps people to develop and sustain psychological well-being, positive emotions and enhanced coping skills.
+Research has shown that our journey to find hope helps people develop and sustain psychological well-being, positive emotions and enhanced coping skills.
 Having hope reduces burnout among competitive athletes, helps people cope with the death of loved ones, improves sports and academic performance, sustains a “fighting spirit” through cancer diagnoses and even increases one’s tolerance of physical pain.
-In essence, hope underscores the simple words of peace activist Thich Nhat Hanh: “If we believe that tomorrow will be better, we can bear a hardship today.”
+In essence, hope underscores the simple words of peace activist Thich Nhat Hanh: “If we believe that tomorrow will be better, we can bear a hardship today”.

 The Psychology of Hope

-Long a central topic of research in the field of positive psychology, hope refers to an individual’s goal-oriented expectations.
+Long a central topic of research in the field of positive psychology, one important way to find hope lies in setting goal-oriented expectations.
 According to psychologist Charles R. Snyder, hope is made up of two components: agency thinking, which is the motivation to initiate and sustain actions to achieve goals, and pathway thinking, which is the capacity to find ways towards achieving those goals.
 Both need to exist simultaneously.
-One can’t reach his or her goals without motivation, and seeing concrete pathways forward is important to fuel motivation.
+One can’t reach his or her goals without motivation, and seeing concrete pathways forward is important to fueling motivation.
 A deficit in either of the above can lead people to feel stuck in life.

-Another key component of cultivating hope is that hopeful individuals view life through a learning orientation.
-They are actively engaged in setting meaningful goals, planning strategies to reach their goals, modifying strategies that don’t work, flexibly adapting to challenges and monitoring their progress to stay on track.
-In other words, they are learning as they go, every step of the way.
+Another key way to find hope is through a learning orientation.
+This includes being actively engaged in setting meaningful goals, planning strategies to reach your goals, modifying strategies that don’t work, flexibly adapting to challenges and monitoring your progress to stay on track.
+In other words, you can learn as you go, every step of the way.
 In contrast, individuals who lack hope choose easy tasks that don’t offer opportunities for learning or growth.
 If and when they fail, they quit.